brianshumate/vaultini/README.md

 Vaultini is a minimal Vault cluster Terraformed onto Docker containers.

-You can use Vaultini for development and testing, but you shouldn't use it for production use cases.
+You can use Vaultini for development and testing, but you should **never try to use it for production use cases**.

 ## What?